svelte-drama/suspense/suspense/readme.md

 `<Suspense>` provides three slots, only one of which will be displayed at a time.
 All three are optional.

 - *loading*: If there any pending requests, this slot will be displayed.
 - *error*: Once any request fails, this slot is displayed.
 The error is unassumed to be unrecoverable and this instance will no longer update its status.
+The caught error is [passed to the slot](https://svelte.dev/docs#slot_let) as `error`.
 - *default*: After all children have finished loading data, display this.

 ```html